marcelm/cutadapt/doc/develop.rst

        git push --tags

 #.
-Wait for Travis to finish and to deploy to PyPI.
+Wait for the GitHub Action to finish and to deploy to PyPI.

 #.
 The `bioconda recipe <https://github.com/bioconda/bioconda-recipes/blob/master/recipes/cutadapt/meta.yaml>`_
    also needs to be updated, but the bioconda bot will likely do this automatically